-Chi Rho Omega partners with the Cultivating Resources and Opportunities Community Foundation to provide scholarships to local students pursuing higher education.
-Since 2004, more than $20,000 in scholarships has been awarded.
+Annually, Chi Rho Omega partners with the “Cultivating Resources and Opportunities Community Foundation” to provide scholarships to local students pursuing higher education.
+Since 2004, more than $25,000 in scholarships have been awarded.

 Deyna M. Hardison, President

 Chi Rho Omega Chapter

 2023 Municipal Elections in North Carolina: Your Complete Guide

 Are you ready to make your voice heard in the 2023 Municipal Elections in North Carolina?
 This comprehensive guide will walk you through all the essential details you need to know to participate in this important civic event.

 Election Date Reminder